 Intent of Reviews

-To help you select the equipment that is right for you.
-To teach you to be a better photographer.
-To teach you to make better use of your equipment.
-And just for fun.
+We aim to help you select the equipment that is right for you.
+We teach you to be a better photographer and teach you to make better use of your equipment.
+And all of this is, of course, fun!

 How Is Equipment Reviewed?